sedwards93/Bank-Tech-Test/README.md

 I started by extracting several user stories, which I used to a class diagram.
 I initially completed the exercise using only one class, but I later extracted functionality to a transaction class, which is visualised in the second class diagram below.

+## Additional Amendments
+I further split the account class to extract a statement class.
+This allowed me to attain 100% test coverage without the aid of a feature test.

 ## User Stories

     As a user